31. “Happiness” Santa Fe Literary Review, forthcoming

 8. “Hole” Hawaii Women’s Journal, Spring 2010

 Four years ago, my tooth had a cavity.
 It was a molar, number three on the chart.
 Everyone’s number three tooth is the biggest.
 Along with fourteen, nineteen, and thirty, number three makes up the gang of big, rugged, third-from-the-back teeth that does the grunt work.
-During the drilling, a root was struck and the pain began.
-Whenever pain begins, we become violent.
-Clip out hangnails.
-Burn off warts.
-Suck out tooth roots.

 7. “Seven Blessings” Muse & Stone, Spring 2010